 Loved this early bay Westy from Belgium, the same colour as my old one 🙂 Again, loving the chunky all-terrain tyres it was rocking – tough-looking camper! 🙂

 Never had one, but this VW Type 14/Type 34 Karmann Ghia really did look the business!
 Understated colour, but it looks really awesome with a great stance!

-Always like looking at the various details of different rides.
+I always like looking at the various details of different rides.
 I Really liked these polished aluminium vertically opening windows.
 I believe they’re originally from a ‘Sundial’ conversion, a specific type of bus camper conversion from the US?
 Correction, they are apparently HEHR standard windows that were used in EZ and Sundial split conversions, but a larger size.
 Very cool looking, retro windows 🙂